 In the fall of 2003, Harvard seniors Cameron Winklevoss, Tyler Winklevoss, and Divya Narendra were on the lookout for a web developer who could bring to life an idea the three say Divya first had in 2002: a social network for Harvard students and alumni.
 The site was to be called HarvardConnections.com.
-The three had been paying Victor Gao, another Harvard student, to do coding for the site, but at the beginning of the fall term Victor begged off the project.
+The three had been paying Victor Gao, another Harvard student, to do coding for the site, but at the beginning of the fall term, Victor begged off the project.
 Victor suggested his own replacement: Mark Zuckerberg, a Harvard sophomore from Dobbs Ferry, New York.
 Facemash had already made Mark a bit of a celebrity on campus, for two reasons.
 The first is that Mark got in trouble for creating it.
 The way the site worked was that it pulled photos of Harvard students off of Harvard’s Web sites.
 It rearranged these photos so that when people visited Facemash.com they would see pictures of two Harvard students and be asked to vote on which was more attractive.
 The site also maintained a list of Harvard students, ranked by attractiveness.
-After law suits and new partners, Zuckerberg would change the original name from thefacebook to Facebook and change the way we communicate forever.
+After lawsuits and new partners, Zuckerberg would change the original name from the Facebook to Facebook and change the way we communicate forever.

 Facebook is the mainstream social media with over 900 million in personal and business networking tools becoming somewhat of a monopoly in social media.
 The history of Facebook is known well.
 With the production of the Social Network movie and college students study time being dwindled by procrastinating on Facebook, Facebook is the number one visited website in the world right now.
 Yet, how businesses use it is still a relatively new strategy.
-Questions of security settings are also constantly being changed by Facebook.
+Questions about security settings are also constantly being changed by Facebook.
 Business objectives for Facebook include optimizing a fan page, finding target markets to engage with, engagement strategies, and groups.
 There are close to a billion people on Facebook, it’s a huge driver of traffic once you get the ball rolling.
 It won’t happen overnight but it’s worth putting in the time because you’ll eventually have a reliable major source of traffic to your website.

 Active Users: Facebook: 1.3 billion

 - Wall Posts: Facebook users can post content to a brand’s fan page.
-They can say good things, complain, or talk about a recent experience they have, post photos straight, and other user-generated content about your brand.
+They can say good things, complaint, or talk about a recent experience they have, post photos straight, and other user-generated content about your brand.

 - Comments: Comments are an opportunity to react to a wall post.
 Both you and your fans can comment.
-They are mini conversations spurred from original post.
+They are mini conversations spurred from the original post.